DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 Candidates also don’t know where their school placements will likely be as the provider hasn’t listed any schools.

-To improve the way providers add schools in Publish, we added a way for providers to find and add them using [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data.
+To make it easier for providers to add schools in Publish, we added a way for providers to find and add them using [Get Information about Schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data.

 ## What we changed

 We have:

-- changed ‘locations’ to ‘schools’
+- changed ‘Locations’ to ‘Schools’
 - added a school look-up to the ‘Add school’ flow

-### Changing ‘locations’ to ‘schools’
+### Changing ‘Locations’ to ‘Schools’

-We changed ‘locations’ to ‘schools’ in Publish because the data is used in the ‘School placements’ section in Find postgraduate teacher training (Find).
+We changed ‘Locations’ to ‘Schools’ in Publish because the data is used in the ‘School placements’ section in Find postgraduate teacher training (Find).

 ### School look-up